nextcord/nextcord/docs/migrating.rst

 Following v1.0 of the library, we've updated our requirements to :doc:`aiohttp <aio:index>` v2.0 or higher.

-Since this is a backwards incompatible change, it is recommended that you see the `changes <http://aiohttp.readthedocs.io/en/stable/changes.html#rc1-2017-03-15>`_ and the :doc:`aio:migration_to_2xx` pages for details on the breaking changes in :doc:`aiohttp <aio:index>`.
+Since this is a backward-incompatible change, it is recommended that you see the `changes <http://aiohttp.readthedocs.io/en/stable/changes.html#rc1-2017-03-15>`_ and the :doc:`aio:migration_to_2xx` pages for details on the breaking changes in :doc:`aiohttp <aio:index>`.